Mio Sugita: Nurseries

 In July 2016, Sugita wrote an article in the Sankei Shimbun opposing increases in the number of nurseries.

 Comfort women

 Sugita has called the comfort women issue a fabrication.
 In 2013, Sugita joined fellow Japan Restoration Party members Yuzuru Nishida and Hiromu Nakamaru at the Study Group for Japan's Rebirth based in Los Angeles to request removal of a statue in Glendale, Los Angeles County, California.
-The statue commemorates as many as 200,000 "comfort women" from Korea and other countries "forced into sex slavery by Japanese soldiers during World War II".
+The statue commemorates as many as 200,000 comfort women from Korea and other countries forced into sex slavery by Japanese soldiers during World War II.
 Statue opponents, including Sugita, said, "the women acted willingly" and that the numbers of them reported are inflated.
 The three politicians also stated that they wanted the Japanese Ministry of Foreign Affairs to retract an apology made in the 1990s to comfort women.

+Ainu culture and people

+In 2016, commenting on a blog post, Sugita referred to participants wearing indigenous clothing at a U.N. gathering as "middle-aged cosplayers."
+Among these participants were members dressed in traditional Korean and Ainu clothing, present to discuss the "elimination of discrimination against women." in November 2023, Sugita made discriminatory remarks toward Ainu people which caused outrage.